learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 </figure>

-Clicking the **Fork** button will do one of two things - it will either start the forking process or bring you to a page where you select where you to create your fork.
+Clicking the **Fork** button will do one of two things - it will either start the forking process or bring you to a page where you select where to create your fork.
 If you're prompted to choose, select your personal GitHub account.
 The forking process will begin and may take a few moments.
 When complete, you will be redirected to a new copy of the assignment that exists under _your_ GitHub account.

 Forking is a process where an exact copy is made of a collection of code and files.
 Once you've created a fork on your own GitHub account, you will be able